 - Once the rava is roasted well, then add 6 tablespoons grated fresh coconut.
 You can also add desiccated coconut instead of fresh coconut.

-- Stir and roast for about one to two minutes on a low flame.
+- Stir and roast for about one to two minutes on a low heat.

 - Now keep the pan on the kitchen counter and let the laddu mixture cool at room temperature.